QUAREP-LiMi/WG12_checklists_for_image_publishing/checklists_for_image_publishing/format.md

 - [ ] <img src="images_icons/blank.png" height="25px"> Focus on relevant content
   - Crop empty/irrelevant pixels to focus the audience’s attention.
 Rotate images where required, ideally in 90 degree increments.
 Resize images to fit the intended panel size.
 - [ ] <img src="images_icons/blank.png" height="25px">  Separate individual images
-  -   - A border between individual images makes distinction easier reducing the risk of confusion and mix up bot for the author and the audience
+  - A border between individual images makes distinction easier reducing the risk of confusion and mix up bot for the author and the audience.
 - [ ] <img src="images_icons/blank.png" height="25px"> Show example image used for quantifications
   - Provide context and a dash of accountability by complementing a graph of results with one of the quantified images.
 - [ ] <img src="images_icons/blank.png" height="25px"> Indicate position of zoom-view/inset in full-view/original image